Dallinger/Dockerfiles/README.md

 ### Ubuntu

+Navigate to a terminal.

-Start the docker daemon, typically by running ``` sudo dockerd ``` in another terminal.
+Start the docker daemon, typically by running ``` sudo dockerd ``` in a terminal.

+Open another terminal where you will run docker commands and script.

 Note: if you happen to have Postgresql and/or Redis installed in your system, make sure they are not running when you run Dallinger via Docker.

 ## Installation continued (all systems)

-Open Docker Quickstart Terminal (interactive command line shell)

 Run ``` docker-compose up -d ``` .
 This will pull in all the containers necessary and start them in detached mode.
 This pulling of containers may take a few minutes (depending on your internet connection speed).